conoroshea1996/elderJsTest/src/routes/blog/hirehive-cluster.md

 ---
-title: "HireHive Cluster"
+title: 'HireHive Cluster'
-date: "2018-02-20"
+date: '2018-02-20'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "hirehive-cluster"
+slug: 'hirehive-cluster'
-seoTitle: "HireHive Cluster | HireHive Recruiting Software ATS"
+seoTitle: 'HireHive Cluster | HireHive Recruiting Software ATS'
-seoDescription: "HireHive Cluster is a feature designed to help franchises or companies hiring in different locations manage their recruitment."
+seoDescription: 'HireHive Cluster is a feature designed to help franchises or companies hiring in different locations manage their recruitment.'
-author: "Maëlle-De-Francesco"
+author: 'Maëlle-De-Francesco'
-coverImage: "/images/pexels-photo-346696.jpeg"
+coverImage: '/images/pexels-photo-346696.jpeg'
 ---

 _HireHive Cluster is a feature designed to help franchises or companies hiring in different locations manage their recruitment.
 How does it work, exactly?
 Well, it's pretty easy: there is one master account, and several sub accounts that can be managed by a super user._